 History and Characteristics

-Democratic consolidation finally began to take hold after 1997 with a reorganized party landscape and an improved socioeconomic situation.
-Poland started accession negotiations to the European Union in 1998, and the following years were marked by intense efforts to implement the acquis communautaire into Polish law.
+Democratic consolidation finally began to take hold after 1997, with a reorganized party landscape and an improved socioeconomic situation.
+Poland began accession negotiations with the European Union in 1998 and made intense efforts in the following years to implement the acquis communautaire in Polish law.
 Despite general support for EU accession, some critical voices demanded greater consideration of Poland’s national interests and small farms.
 The accession treaty was signed in April 2003, and in the subsequent referendum, 77.45% of participants voted in favor of EU membership.
 Poland joined the European Union on May 1, 2004.
 Over the years, support for EU membership has remained stable at 70% to 80%.
-Poland profits from EU structural funds, and several Polish politicians have been very engaged in EU politics.
-In 2009, Jerzy Buzek was elected president of the European Parliament, and Donald Tusk was president of the European Council from 2014 to 2019.
+Poland benefits from EU structural and cohesion funds, and several Polish politicians, such as Jerzy Buzek and Donald Tusk, have held prominent EU positions.

 Since the early 2000s, Poland’s party system has been reshaped.
-Cleavages are no longer found between the former communists and the heirs of the Solidarity movement.
+Cleavages no longer separate the former communists and the heirs of the Solidarity movement.
 Instead, the latter camp has split into two currents that dominate political debates today.
-The nationalist-conservative Law and Justice (PiS) continues to compete with the liberal-conservative Citizens’ Platform (PO).
-Both parties have led governments since 2005, forming coalitions with smaller leftist or rightist parties and the conservative Polish Peasant Party (PSL).
-When the PiS won the elections in 2015, it followed the Hungarian example and started to support a redistributive economic policy.
-But most notably, it contested liberalism and pluralism and curtailed mechanisms to ensure checks and balances – especially in the judiciary, the media and the cultural sphere.
-This led to protests inside the country and caused various responses from the EU.
-However, the opposition did not find a convincing counterstrategy, and the PiS-led alliance was re-elected in 2019.
-President Duda (PiS) also received a second mandate in July 2020.
+The nationalist-conservative Law and Justice (PiS) continues to compete with the liberal-conservative Civic Platform (PO).
+Both parties have led governments since 2005, forming coalitions with smaller leftist or rightist parties as well as the conservative Polish People’s Party (PSL).
+PiS won the elections in 2015 and again in 2019, while President Andrzej Duda (PiS) received a second five-year mandate in July 2020.
+PiS and its two smaller political allies followed the Hungarian example with a redistributive economic policy, contested liberalism, pluralism and abortion rights, and curtailed mechanisms to ensure checks and balances – especially in the judiciary, the media and the cultural sphere.
+This led to protests in the country and caused various legal and financial responses from the European Union.
+The 2023 parliamentary elections, marked by a record turnout of 74.4%, resulted in a change of government and a coalition dedicated to reestablishing democratic norms.
+However, Poland remains significantly affected by Russia’s full-scale invasion of Ukraine in February 2022.

 Political Transformation